mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-53 -- Rep. Susan A. Davis (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-53)
 ### Committees
-Susan A. Davis is the #1 Republican on the House Subcommittee on Higher Education and Workforce Development
+Susan A. Davis is the #1 Democrat on the House Subcommittee on Higher Education and Workforce Development

-Susan A. Davis is the #5 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education
+Susan A. Davis is the #5 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```